University of Chicago choirs

-See the Quire & Place page for details of Rockefeller Chapel's signature concert series, featuring the Chapel Choir and the Decani—directed by James Kallembach—presenting the best of new choral music, including newly commissioned works, alongside beloved classics.
+See The Choir in Concert page for details of Rockefeller Chapel's concert series, featuring the Chapel Choir—directed by James Kallembach—presenting the best of new choral music, including newly commissioned works, alongside beloved classics.

-Below you will find the basics about the Chapel choir, the Decani, Motet Choir, the Women’s Choir, and the University Chorus, along with links to other choral ensembles.
+Below you will find the basics about the Chapel choir, Motet Choir, the Women’s Choir, and the University Chorus, along with links to other choral ensembles.

 The Chapel Choir

 The Rockefeller Chapel choir, 28 voices strong, comprises graduate and undergraduate students.
-It is anchored by artists in residence Kaitlin Foley, Matthew Dean, Makenzie Matthews, Keith Murphy, and Vince Wallace, and by students who are chosen as choral scholars.
+It is anchored by artists in residence Kaitlin Foley, Matthew Dean, and Keith Murphy, and by students who are chosen as choral scholars.

 Auditions for the Chapel Choir are held in Orientation week and in the first days of the autumn quarter.
 Details are posted on the Music Department’s auditions page.